-When an RTP stream arrives at the doorstep of your Studio, your Studio has to send the stream to the room and building where your copy of LUCI Studio, or a hardware codec, is running.
-In the above example that room nr is 5010 in Building 192.168.1.100.
-Coincidentally, the RTP stream also says it wants to go to Room nr 5010 (it doesn’t know which buildings there are in your studio).
-That’s easy, the Studio must be set to send the stream meant for Room nr 5010 to Room nr 5010 in Building 192.168.1.100.
+When an RTP stream arrives at the router of your Studio, your Studio has to send the stream to the computer where your copy of LUCI Studio or a hardware codec is running.
+In the above example the computer has the IP-address 192.168.1.100 and is listening on port 5010.
+The incoming RTP stream at 5010 wants to go to this IP-address, but it doesn’t know the local IP-address.
+So the Router must be set to send the stream to port 5010 of the computer at 192.168.1.100.

 Read more about port-forwarding here.

 WAN = Wide Area Network (the internet)